douglaslindsay/YOO-demo/README.md

 If you want to test the hCaptcha, put the hCaptcha secret key in `.env`.

-If you want to test Google Sheets integration (this is an involved process.),
+If you want to test Google Sheets integration (this is an involved process),
 1. Create a Google Cloud Workspace project
 2. Create a service account project
 3. Generate keys for it, then put `CLIENT_EMAIL`, `PRIVATE_KEY`, `SHEET_NAME`, and `SPREADSHEET_ID` in `.env`.